 Cook the lasagna noodles according to package instructions.
 You need 10 cooked lasagna noodles for this recipe.
 I cook 12, in case any of them split or break.
-(Think of it as pasta insurance.)
-Once cooked, I drain the noodles, then arrange them on a large sheet of wax paper, overlapping the long (curly) sides to form a rectangle like this…
+Think of it as pasta insurance.
+Once cooked, drain the noodles, then arrange them on a large sheet of wax paper, overlapping the long (curly) sides to form a rectangle.

 Once noodles are fully arranged, carefully spread the filling over the noodles.
-I put spoonfuls of filling all over the noodles, then use the back of a spoon to spread out the filling.
+I put spoonfuls of the spinach filling over the noodles, then use the back of a spoon to spread out the filling.

 I pulled back some of the wax paper as I rolled to show you what it should look like.

 When pasta is completely rolled up, place the finished roll on a large baking sheet (one with rimmed edges).
 Carefully remove the last bit of wax paper from underneath the roll.
-The lasagna roll should look like this.
+The lasagna roll should look like this (see photo below).

-In a bowl, combine the sauce ingredients (tomato sauce, sugar, basil and oregano); stir to combine.
+Combine the sauce ingredients (tomato sauce, sugar, basil and oregano) in a medium bowl, and then stir to combine. .

-Spoon sauce over the entire surface (top and sides) of Lasagna Roll.
-Use all the sauce.
+Spoon the sauce over the entire surface (top and sides) of the Florentine lasagna roll.
+Use all of the sauce.

 When completely covered with sauce, grate Parmesan cheese all over the top and sides of the roll.

 Bake in a preheated, 350 degree oven for 35 minutes.
-Remove baking sheet from oven, and let the Lasagna Roll stand for 5 minutes before slicing.
+Remove the baking sheet from oven, and let the Florentine Lasagna Roll stand for 5 minutes before attempting to slice it.